-In four years as a professional wrestling referee, Richard White has learned more than a few secrets of the trade: 1.
+In five years as a professional wrestling referee, Richard White has learned more than a few secrets of the trade: 1.
 Never acknowledge the taunts and insults hurled by the fans outside the ring.
 2. Be on guard for the fists, kicks and foreign objects (a championship belt, a screwdriver) slung by the wrestlers inside the squared circle.
 3. Don’t try to break up a four-woman tag-team melee.
 4. Always, always wear black underwear.

-That last one was a lesson hard-learned a few months ago when, in the middle of a match, White leapt across the mat to get in position for a potential pin-fall and suddenly felt a cool draft and a couple hundred pairs of eyes on his posterior as his pants split “right up the middle of my ass.”
+That last one was a lesson hard-learned a year ago when, in the middle of a match, White leapt across the mat to get in position for a potential pin-fall and suddenly felt a cool draft and a couple hundred pairs of eyes on his posterior as his pants split “right up the middle of my ass.”
 That’s why tonight, White waits in the wings of the Green Ridge High School gymnasium wearing his zebra-striped shirt, Asics wrestling shoes and durable, double-stitched Dickies work pants.

 The bell rings, signaling the end of the opening match of this Saturday-night fight card put on by World Wrestling Entertainment Hall of Famer Harley Race’s World League Wrestling.
 Tonight’s event is a fundraiser for the school’s Family, Career and Community Leaders of America group.
 Green Ridge is a remote farming community in western Missouri.
 About half of the town’s 476 people are scattered in the bleachers and in rows of folding metal chairs on the hardwood around the ring at center court.
 And at least half of the crowd is currently heckling Air Raid, a masked heel (wrestling parlance for villain) billed as a Londoner who was just felled by Rex, a chalky, tatted-and-goateed native.
 It’s not long after Election Day, and this is Trump country.